dwyl/process-handbook/finances.md

 # Budgeting

 We have yet to set annual / monthly budgets for activities (e.g. https://github.com/dwyl/hq/issues/331).
 Budgeting is currently decided on an ad hoc basis.

+# Forecasting

+We have yet to develop sophisticated forecasting tools; to do our current forecasting we are using Xero and management accounts.
+FUTRLI is a good forecasting tool we could look into for future use.